PBorocz/manage/README.md

 ## Design

-- Every granular command that might need to be performed on behalf of project/package management is packaged as a `method` (eg. poetry build, git commit, sass etc.)
+- Every granular command that might need to be performed on behalf of project/package management is packaged as a `method` (e.g. poetry build, git commit, sass etc.)

-- These granular methods are combined into `recipes` to perform a particular task (eg. build my project, update my release notes etc.)
+- These granular methods are combined into `recipes` to perform a particular task (e.g. build my project, update my release notes etc.)

 - Recipes can be _nested_ (analogous to cooking recipes where one recipe may refer to another for a component).